 Being cold in your home is rarely ideal.
-Thankfully, the market for smart thermostats has been growing ever since Apple alumni Tony Fadell and Matt Rogers first unveiled the Nest Learning Thermostat four years ago, ushering in a new wave of connected devices that had more or less been overlooked in the effort to revolutionize the home of the 21st century.
+Thankfully, the market for smart thermostats has been growing ever since Apple alumni Tony Fadell and Matt Rogers first unveiled the Nest Learning Thermostat four years ago, ushering in a new wave of connected devices that had more or less been overlooked, in the effort to revolutionize the home of the 21st century.

 Nest’s Learning Thermostat really does learn.
-After you initially install the device — a process that’s simple regardless of your heating and cooling system — you can set a desired temperature for your home.
+After you initially install the device — a process that’s fairly simple regardless of your heating and cooling system — you can set a desired temperature for your home.
 The thermostat will then take note of how you move around your house throughout the week, adjusting the various temperature settings according to the time of day and your habits.
 It will also automatically log and apply said settings when suitable, and showcase the amount of time it will take to get your house to your desired temperature.